spiral/docs/dbal/migrations.md

 }
 ```

-> You have no limits how many tables you want to create in one migration, `--create` option can be used multiple times.
+> You have no limits on how many tables you can create in one migration, the `--create` option can be used multiple times.

 ### Table Altering
-When your migration designed to only modify existed table(s) use `--alter` prefix.
+When your migration is designed to only modify existing table(s) use the `--alter` prefix.

 `./spiral.cli create:migration my_migration --alter="my_table"`